 Every province has its own rules about which lab tests will be paid by the government.
 Not all lab tests are paid by the government and it is the responsibility of the consumer to pay for the lab tests not covered by a provincial health plan.

 COLOGIC is a simple first step to understand your risk of colorectal cancer.
-It follows the current approach for clinical standards of care.
-Men and women over 50 should be tested every 2 years.
-A positive result for a patient should be followed up by a colonoscopy.
-COLOGIC can be used to replace FOBT or FIT (fecal tests) within current recommended frequency and clinical testing guidelines.
-A positive COLOGIC test result and a positive FOBT/FIT test result have identical short-term clinical ramifications, i.e. the patient is recommended for colonoscopy.
-A positive result should lead to a clinical decision to proceed with a colonoscopy.
+Current clinical testing guidelines for CRC recommend that men and women over 50 years of age be tested every 2 years-.
+A positive result for a patient [should be followed up by a colonoscopy.
+COLOGIC can be used as an alternative to or along with FOBT or FIT (fecal tests) within current recommended frequency and clinical testing guidelines.
+A positive COLOGIC test result and a positive FOBT/FIT test result have [/ similarshort-term clinical ramifications, i.e. the patient is recommended for colonoscopy.
+A positive result should [usually] lead to a clinical decision to proceed with a colonoscopy.
 Patients with low GTA-446 serum levels detected with the COLOGIC test should be managed as high risk.
 Find out more

 COLOGIC is a very simple test.
 COLOGIC is a blood-based test that requires a small patient blood sample at a lab, similar to most other common blood-based lab tests.
-Other fecal screening tests such as FOBT and FIT, can require advanced patient preparation, reading and following instructions carefully, smearing three stool (fecal) samples gathered over multiple days, and mailing the sample envelope to a laboratory.
+Fecal screening tests such as FOBT and FIT, can require advanced patient preparation, reading and following instructions carefully, smearing up to three stool (fecal) samples sometimes gathered over multiple days, and mailing the sample envelope to a laboratory.
 COLOGIC does not require advanced preparation or extended collection periods.

 The FIT and FOBT tests are based upon the premise that abnormal growths in the colon, when severe enough, will bleed.
 A positive test result simply means there is blood in the stool, which can be caused by things other than cancer.
 If the cause of the blood in the stool is a tumour, it cannot be detected by FIT or FOBT until the tumour is large enough to cause bleeding.